Jihau/Harmonia/README.md

 > - User registration and login required.

 ## How to use
 > - Download the application exe from [here](https://users.metropolia.fi/~sampoos/Harmonia.exe)
 > - or a JAR package from [here](https://users.metropolia.fi/~sampoos/Harmonia1.0.jar)
 > - Register for an account by providing your email address and creating a secure password.
 > - Log in to your account using your email and password.
-> - Once logged in, you will see suggestions for user communities based on your interests and choices.
+> - Once logged in, you can search servers by categories of your choice from search bar.
-> - Browse the suggested communities or search for servers by category.
-> - Join a server by clicking on the server's name and clicking the "Join" button.
+> - Join a server by clicking on the server's name .
 > - Once you are in a server, you can participate in discussions by joining a channel and chatting with other members.
-> - You can also send direct messages to other members by clicking on their username and selecting "Direct Message".
+> - You can also send direct messages to other members by clicking on their username and typing to direct message field.
-> - Customize your profile by uploading an icon and writing a short description of yourself.
+> - Customize your profile by placing URL for an icon and writing a short description of yourself in profile by clicking a pen.
 > - That's it!
 With Harmonia, you can enjoy a more private and simplified communication experience while connecting with like-minded individuals in communities that interest you.

 ## Entity Relationship Diagram